GenerousDev/Hostfully/README.md

 ## POSSIBLE ERROR AND RESOLLUTION

-> If Chrome and Edge does not work on cypress launchpad/Test Runner
+If Chrome and Edge does not work on cypress launchpad/Test Runner.

-> Open cypress test runner > Go to File -> View App Data > Delete everything in here > Close cypress and open it up again
+Open cypress test runner > Go to File -> View App Data > Delete everything in here > Close cypress and open it up again